00016136BIS/WebTechnology/README.md

  To create this app, we used different coding technologies as a frontend, which include HTML, CSS, and PUG.
 The second technique is backend, which also includes parts such as node.js, express.js, and dataset mock_db.json.

-The project code can be accessed using this link [  ]
+The project code can be accessed using this link [ https://github.com/00016136BIS/WebTechnology ]

 To make the app available for all users, render.com was used.
+The app can be accessed and used through this link [ https://zero0016136-webtech-cw2.onrender.com ]